Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_par_estimation.rst

 :doc:`parameter estimation documentation <backend/parameter_estimation>`
 for details on the solver and options available to use in the solver.

-We will construct the following simple diagram:
+We will construct the following simple three compartment model:

 .. figure:: tutorial_parameter_estimation/images/0_diagram_and_table.png